 Erin nodded.
 The math was simple.
-No food = no guests = no money = starvation.
+No food equaled no guests equaled no money equaled starvation.
 But the little flaw in the equation was that in order to get the food, she’d need to spend the money.
 And she had no way of doing that.

 “Unless I go to the city.”

 Now, that was a thought.
 She wasn’t sure if that was a good thought, but it was the only option she had available.
 The city.
 Erin went to the window.
 Relc had shown her where it was…